 “I always did a lot of makeup in high school, I did a lot of art in high school.
-I always would say as a joke that makeup would be my backup plan.
-I was actually kind of being serious but the nature of the school I went to, I went to a private school, you have to go to university, trades aren’t really a thing.
+I always would say as a joke that makeup would be my backup plan but I was actually kind of being serious.
+But, I went to a private school and it was the nature of my school that you had to go to university, trades aren’t really a thing.
 I just took the plunge and did it.”

 What made you decide to attend CMU College of Makeup Art & Design?

 “The programs at George Brown and Seneca are two years, that’s way too long.
 It doesn’t take you two years to learn makeup, and I wanted to go to a specialized school.
 At CMU it was all day every day for almost nine months, so it was like do it, work hard and get it over with kind of thing.
-CMU teaches everything from fashion, film and television, prosthetics, special effects, so if you’re not sure what area of makeup you want to go into, but you know you want to do makeup, it’s really good for that.
-You can decide after the fact, this is the area I want to specialize in because you to pick an area to specialize in at the end.
+CMU teaches everything from fashion, film and television, prosthetics, special effects.
+It’s great if you know you want to do makeup, but you’re not sure what area of makeup you want to go into.
+You can decide after learning everything the area you want to specialize in.
 The type of makeup you do for film is completely different from doing clientele work, you use different products.
 They’re not the same you really have to choose one or the other.”

 Do you think going to school is necessary to become a makeup artist?

-“If you want to work in the fashion industry you have to, you’re not taken as seriously.
-If you don’t have some kind of training especially in NY or the UK the big hubs for fashion, whatever how long it may be or like an apprenticeship, you’re not really taken seriously.”
+“If you want to work in the fashion industry you have to or else you’re not taken as seriously.
+If you don’t have some kind of training especially in NY or the UK the big hubs for fashion, you’re not really taken seriously.”

 How long should an up and coming makeup artist work on their portfolio?

-“We were told to walk into an agency you can kind of need two to three years of just portfolio building experience and the networking experience.
-For some people it takes less time, some people take more time it kind of depends what type of shoots you do, how you can show your skills it’s a lot about getting people to like you as well because if you’re not the best makeup artist but if people like working with you you’ll still get more jobs.”
+“We were told to walk into an agency you need two to three years of just portfolio building experience and have built a network of contacts.
+For some people it takes less time for others it might take more time.
+It kind of depends on what type of shoots you do and how you showcase your skills.
+It’s a lot about getting people to like you as well because if you’re not the best makeup artist but if people like working with you, you’ll still get more jobs.”

 “It’s all about practise whether it’s on yourself or on family.
 It’s about practising different looks, getting confident in your abilities.
-Because if you go into someplace where you’re not confident, you don’t want to be cocky you want to be confident and that takes time and practise.”
+You want to be confident and that takes time and practise.”

 Makeup looks better on healthier skin.
 I have dry sensitive skin so I use a lot of products that contain honey and rose because those are natural moisturizers.
 I use tea tree oil for my acne.”